tornadoweb/tornado/website/sphinx/releases/next.rst

   a time relative to `IOLoop.time`, not `time.time`.  (`time.time` will
   continue to work only as long as the IOLoop's ``time_func`` argument is not used).
+* New convenience method `IOLoop.run_sync` can be used to start an IOLoop just long enough to run a single coroutine.
+* New method `IOLoop.add_callback_from_signal` is safe to use in a signal handler (the regular `add_callback` method may deadlock).
+* `IOLoop` now uses `signal.set_wakeup_fd` where available (Python 2.6+
+  on Unix) to avoid a race condition that could result in Python signal handlers being delayed.
 * Method `IOLoop.running()` has been removed.
 * `IOLoop` has been refactored to better support subclassing.
 * `IOLoop.add_callback` and `add_callback_from_signal` now take
   ``*args, **kwargs`` to pass along to the callback.
-* New convenience method `IOLoop.run_sync` can be used to start an IOLoop just long enough to run a single coroutine.

 `tornado.iostream`
 ~~~~~~~~~~~~~~~~~~

+* `IOStream.connect` now has an optional ``server_hostname`` argument
+  which will be used for SSL certificate validation when applicable.
+  Additionally, when supported (on Python 3.2+), this hostname
+  will be sent via SNI (and this is supported by `tornado.simple_httpclient`)
+* Much of `IOStream` has been refactored into a separate class
+  `BaseIOStream`.
 * New class `tornado.iostream.PipeIOStream` provides the IOStream
   interface on pipe file descriptors.
-* Much of `IOStream` has been refactored into a separate class
-  `BaseIOStream`.
 * `IOStream` now raises a new exception
   `tornado.iostream.StreamClosedError` when you attempt to read or
   write after the stream has been closed (by either side).